Would you ever choose to live apart from your spouse in different houses? In the military community, this happens more often than you might think.

-The bottom line is, while there are strong arguments for each situation that could end in geo-bachelor, it’s not designed to be easy.
+The bottom line is, while there are strong arguments for each situation that could end with geo-bachelor being the best choice, it’s not designed to be easy.
 Or cheap.
-The military does not want this to become the norm and will not make it easy.
+The military does not want this to become the norm.

 The PCSgrades Factor

-PCSgrades, however, makes it easy to learn about the housing options at each place you are considering.
-From apartments to housing on the installation, you can see reviews from other military families who have been in your situation.
+PCSgrades makes it easy to learn about the housing options at each place you are considering.
+From apartments in town to housing on the installation, you can see reviews from other military families who have been in your situation.
 Pay it forward by leaving a review on your past apartments, base housing, or neighborhoods.